Thirdpresence-Open/thirdpresence-python-sdk/README.md

      |      @param source_url: Source for the video feed.
 See the comment above.
      |      @return Added category metadata in JSON format.
      |
+     |  create_new_sub_account(self, account_name, password, callback=None)
+     |      Creates a new sub-account for a reseller account.
+     |
+     |      Created name for new account will be the reseller account prefixed
+     |      by the new given account name.
+     |
+     |      @param account_name: The name for the new sub-account.
+     |      @param password: Password for the new account console and statistics.
+     |      @param callback: Callback URL to be called when a new updated video
+     |                       for the account becomes available.
+     |      @return: Newly created account metadata in JSON format.
+     |
      |  delete_category(self, category_id, delete_content, provider_id=None)
      |      Deletes a video category with the given category_id.
      |      If the delete_content is True, then all the content in this